-In the Year 1421, Gilraen became a vassal state of the Khazarkar Empire.
-After an eastward territorial expansion of almost 400 years, the Khazarkars now hold territory from the cold waters of northern Erethor to the shores of the Core Sea.
+In 1421, the Gilraen Oligarchy was made a vassal state.
+After a westward territorial expansion of almost 400 years, the Khazarkars claimed territory from the cold waters of northern Erethor to the shores of the Core Sea.
+Along the way, and sometimes at odds with the Khazarkar Purity Edict, the empire absorbed the natives, adding Nermaneans, Gradorian descendants of Draguron, hobgoblins, and the Kriavfahliil of Gilraen.

-Many of the people of the Khazarkar Empire are religious fanatics, followers of the evil god Set, driven by greed and power.
-They generally believe that "might makes right, the meek serve the strong", thus slavery is widespread.
-In Third Epoch, the Khazarkar began spreading their influence beyond the continent of Brucrumus.
-These imperialistic moves by the Khazarkar Empire have raised some alarm in the nations bordering the Pearl Sea and the Sea of Mourning.
-Even though many hundreds of years have passed since the depredations of the First Khazarkar Empire, the Tragarans and elderaunts still hold a deep distrust for all Khazarkar.
+In the Third Epoch, the empire made moves beyond the continent of Brucrumus.
+This raised alarm in the nations bordering the Pearl Sea and the Sea of Mourning.
+Hundreds of years since the depredations of the First Khazarkar Empire, they still hold a deep distrust of anything Khazarkar.